raisax2/Capstone_project/README.md

 **Other projects I would be interested in:**

 - Any game project preferably using C++, swift UI, JS game engine or python.
 (I'm fine with any other languages as well, I can learn qiickly if I don't know)

-- AI / ML related project (I have no experience in it but would like to learn during this project)